jni-rs/jni-rs/book/src/introduction.md

 ## Java Setup
 The document uses `jnibookjava` to refer to the Java project that you're using, such as `jnibookgradle`.
-Next, you'll configure `jnibookjava` so that it can locate locate your shared libraries.
+Next, you'll configure `jnibookjava` so that it can locate native libraries.
 This step is very platform dependent.
 If you're using Linux, Windows, or OSX Yosemite or older, then you can proceed to "Java Environment Variables."

 ### OSX El Capitan and Newer Instructions
 This section is only provided as a note for users on El Capitan and newer.
 It